Gordie C. Hanna: Tomato harvester

 The development of the world’s first mechanical harvesting tomato wasn’t Hanna’s only contribution to tomato production.
 With the harvestable tomato in hand, in 1961 he teamed up with UC Davis agricultural engineer Coby Lorenzen (who also won the John Scott Award in 1976) to develop a harvester to reap the hardier variety of tomato.
 Engineering the equipment was no small challenge because tomato harvesting requires multiple functions, including cutting and lifting the vines, then separating the tomatoes from the vines.
 During the 1950s, the UC Davis team refined the experimental harvester and in 1959 convinced a California company, Blackwelder Manufacturing, to commercialize the design.
 Within three years of its introduction, the proportion of California's tomato acreage planted with mechanically harvestable tomatoes rose from 7 percent to 85 percent.

-While mechanical harvesting was initially controversial because it seemingly displaced human labor, it reduced harvesting costs by nearly one half and eliminated an economic constraint on the US processing tomato industry, resulting in large increases in tomato acreage and yield.
-Those increases, in turn, provided additional employment in field work, transportation and processing that more than offset the displaced harvesting jobs.
+Social impact

+Mechanical harvesting was controversial because it seemingly displaced human labor, and farm laborers were cheap and efficient, most were brought into the country from Mexico through the Bracero program.
+However, by 1963, the program was coming to a close just as Hanna and Lorenzen launched their machine and a tough, easily de-stemmed tomato hybrid named "vf-145".
+Within five years, 99.9 percent of the industry in California was using the mechanical harvesters, however these new machines, and the new tomato plants, were expensive and required more land to make a profit.
+In the first five years after the machine's release, 4,428 of 5,000 tomato growers went out of business and an estimated 32,000 farm workers lost their jobs.

 Hanna also bred most of California’s disease-resistant asparagus and developed several internationally produced sweet potato varieties.